 Chuck Yeager’s Later Years

-Chuck Yaeger’s career continued and he broke many altitude and speed records in the following years.
+Chuck Yeager’s career continued and he broke many altitude and speed records in the following years.
 Soon, he joined the NASA and was furtherly assigned command of several fighter teams of the U.S. Army.
-On October 14, 2012 (at the age of 89) Chuck Yaeger flew the F-15 Eagle and broke the sound barrier again.
+On October 14, 2012 (at the age of 89) Chuck Yaeaer flew the F-15 Eagle and broke the sound barrier again.
 On the same day, the Austrian Felix Baumgartner became the first person to break the sound barrier without vehicular power while jumping off the ‘edge of space’.
-On March 1, 1975, following assignments in Germany and Pakistan, Yeager retired from the Air Force after serving over 33 years on active duty, although he continued to occasionally fly for the USAF and NASA as a consulting test pilot at Edwards AFB
+On March 1, 1975, following assignments in Germany and Pakistan, Yeager retired from the Air Force after serving over 33 years on active duty, although he continued to occasionally fly for the USAF and NASA as a consulting test pilot at Edwards AFB.

 References and Further Reading: